Skip to main content

 • in dormitory style accommodation with people who are not members of your family

-Any rights you do have depend on the agreement you made when you moved in.
+Your rights depend on the agreement you made when you moved in.
 This can be called an occupancy agreement.

 If you have a casual arrangement with no written agreement, it can be hard to prove that you have any rights.